-- 6.3.1.22 Woodlands, trees and hedgerows can form important landscape features as well as providing valuable habitats and wildlife corridors. - 6.3.1.23 Woodlands, and particularly ancient woodlands (i.e. those dating from about 1600), form traditional elements of the countryside, or important islands of green natural habitat within Torbay's urban areas.
+6.3.1.24 Woodlands, trees and hedgerows can form important landscape features as well as providing valuable habitats and wildlife corridors.

+6.3.1.25 Woodlands, and particularly ancient woodlands (those dating from about 1600) form traditional elements of the countryside, or important islands of green natural habitat within Torbay's urban areas.
 Such sites have developed a wide diversity of species and habitats through time.
 Once lost, this part of our heritage cannot be replaced.
-Two ancient woodlands (designated by English Heritage) have been identified in Torbay, at Rams Hill Copse and Clennon Hill in Paignton.
-It is considered there may be other areas of woodland worthy of designation and protection. - 6.3.1.24 Hedgerows, many of which are of traditional Devon Bank construction, are important elements within the landscape of Torbay.
+Two ancient woodlands (designated by Natural England) have been identified in Torbay, at Rams Hill Copse and Clennon Hill in Paignton.
+It is considered there may be other areas of woodland worthy of designation, expansion and protection.

+of traditional Devon Bank construction, are important elements within the landscape of Torbay.
 They can function as wildlife corridors linking wildlife sites.
 Hedges can also form very ancient land boundaries and may preserve historically important artifacts.
 It has been estimated that in any given 30 metre stretch of hedgerow, each shrub species represents one hundred years.
 A quarter of Devon's hedges are more than 800 years old.
 For these reasons, it is important that significant hedgerows are retained and their appropriate retention will be secured by planning conditions.